Anshikaray/Bonvoyage/README.md

-# Bonvoyage
+# Students Record in hostel

-It is a virtual itinerary which displays mini glimpses of places Or city around the world.
-Through this informative brochures one can have a online tour of the preferred city.
+This Hostel Management is developed for the management which helps to keep records of the students about their details like student names, email, parent names, address, phone number, etc.